Cameron-n/Alchemy/_posts/2023-12-23-The-Analysis.md

 )
 ```

 Now, our code for four ingredients doesn't cover the case when there are two pairs of ingredients that don't share any effects between the pairs.
+(Note: break down + explain code)

 ```sql
 SELECT t1."ingredient 1" as "ingredient 1", t1."ingredient 2" as "ingredient 2", --disjoint potion pairs